sujalbistaa/HorseRun_acithackathon/README.md

 * **Seamless Telemedicine:** A secure, low-bandwidth video consultation platform connecting patients in remote areas with specialized doctors in cities.
 *  **Clinical Decision Support:** Provides real-time, evidence-based recommendations to clinicians at the point of care, reducing errors and improving treatment outcomes.
 *  **Secure & Compliant:** Built from the ground up with data privacy and security as a top priority, ensuring patient data is always protected.
+*  **User Authentication & Onboarding:** Complete authentication system with email/password and Google OAuth, including profile completion flow for new users.

 ---